anitwek/alternatives-to-us/README.md

 - **Deezer** 🇫🇷: Global music streaming.
 [Website](https://deezer.com)
 - **Qobuz** 🇫🇷: High-resolution streaming.
 [Website](https://qobuz.com)
 - **Tidal** 🇳🇴: Lossless audio streaming.
 [Website](https://tidal.com)

+## Contributions

+Contributions are welcome! 🎉

+Here’s how you can help:
+1. **Suggest new entries**: Open an issue on GitHub with your suggestion.
+2. **Submit a pull request**: Add your entry directly by forking the repository and submitting a pull request.

+Follow this format for new entries:
+`- **Service Name** (Country): Description.
+[Website Link]`

+Let’s grow this list together.